-The school day for all students begins at 7:30 am and ends at 3:30 pm.
-It is important that all students arrive at school on time and stay the entire day unless there is an emergency.
-To meet the educational needs of our students, they must be in class.
-However, if it becomes necessary to bring students to school late or pick them up early, please adhere to the following:
+All students are expected to attend school from 7:30 am to 3:30 pm every day.
+It is important for their education that they arrive on time and remain in class for the entire day unless there is an emergency.
+However, if you need to bring your child to school late or pick them up early, please follow these guidelines: